JanssenProject/jans/docs/admin/auth-server/openid-features/native-sso.md

 Increasing number of mobile phone users are using multiple mobile applications from the same software vendor.
-For instance, it is fairly common to see people use multiple mobile apps from software vendors like Google and Microsoft etc.
+For instance, it is fairly common to see people using multiple mobile apps from software vendors like Google and Microsoft etc.

 Software vendors need a way to allow users to sign-in in one of the apps provided by software vendor and user should be able to use all other apps from same vendor without having to sign-in again.
-In short, single sign-on for applications belonging to same vendor.
+In short, **single sign-on** for applications belonging to same vendor.

 Janssen Server supports [OpenID Connect native SSO mechanism](https://openid.net/specs/openid-connect-native-sso-1_0.html)